Ruby Chard Two, Watercolor Painting, Its Significance

 Ruby Chard Two was inspired by the colorful and contrasting colors of the vegetable garden.
 A vibrant patch of ruby chard called to me one summer as I strolled through a large public garden in Colorado.
-I was almost irresistibly drawn to it.
-As I photographed these plants, their vibrant and joyful spirit spoke to me leaving an impression as it created a lasting connection.
+I was drawn to it and as I photographed these plants, their vibrant and joyful spirit spoke to me leaving an impression as it created a lasting connection.

-As an artist, I perceive the world as beautiful.
+As an artist and natural mystic, I perceive the world as beautiful.
 I perceive an endless depth of intelligence as color.
 It's super-alive, moving, and fluid.
 Ruby Chard Two begins to capture this in a way that's a departure from my earlier work.
 Using mostly translucent watercolors, with a tiny bit of gouache on hot press (smooth) watercolor paper the painting emerged.
 I love its psychedelic overtones.
-It invites an exploration of the otherworldly while keeping a foot in 3D.
+It invites an exploration of the otherworldly while keeping a foot in the third dimension.